mets/METS-board/web documents/metsoverview.md

 periodically refresh and migrate the data, so ensuring the durability of valuable resources.

-A METS document consists of seven main sections:
+A METS document consists of four main sections:

 1.  [**METS Header**](#MHead) - The METS Header contains metadata
     describing the METS document itself, including such information as creator, editor, last modification date, etc.

-2.  [**Metadata**](#mdSec) - The metadata section can provide information regarding descriptive metadata, technical metadata describing how the files were created and stored, intellectual property rights, metadata regarding the original source object from which the digital object derives, and information regarding the provenance of the files comprising the digital object (i.e., master/derivative file The metadata element can point to metadata external to the METS document (e.g., a MARC record in an OPAC or an EAD finding aid maintained on a WWW server), contain internally embedded metadata, or both.
+2.  [**Metadata Section**](#mdSec) - The metadata section can provide information regarding descriptive metadata, technical metadata describing how the files were created and stored, intellectual property rights, metadata regarding the original source object from which the digital object derives, and information regarding the provenance of the files comprising the digital object (i.e., master/derivative file relationships, and migration/transformation information).
+The metadata element can point to metadata external to the METS document (e.g., a MARC record in an OPAC or an EAD finding aid maintained on a WWW server), or contain internally embedded metadata, or both.
 Multiple instances of both external and internal metadata may be included in the metadata section.